Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 `URLSession` is the **key object** responsible for sending and receiving HTTP requests.
 It natively supports the data, file, ftp, http, and https URL schemes.

-It creates an object that coordinates a group of related network data transfer tasks.
+It creates an object that coordinates a group of related network data transfer tasks.</br>

 ![syntax](assets/full_urlsession_suite.png)